Hamilton cycles in random geometric graphs: Proof of Theorem Proof of Theorem 3

-{\it Stage 4: Dealing with the difficult subsquares.}
+\subsection{Stage 4: Dealing with the difficult subsquares}

 Let us deal with these cutoff squares now.
-From each cutoff square that contains at least two vertices pick any $2$ vertices and from each cutoff square that contains a single vertex pick that vertex with multiplicity two.
-We have picked at most $5\cdot 10^7$ vertices, so since $G$ is $\kappa=5\cdot10^7$ connected we can simultaneously find vertex disjoint paths from each of our picked vertices to vertices in squares in $A$ (two paths from those vertices that are repeated).
+From each cutoff square that contains at least two vertices, pick any $2$ vertices, and from each cutoff square that contains a single vertex pick that vertex with multiplicity two.
+We have picked at most $5\cdot10^7$ vertices, so since $G$ is $\kappa=5\cdot10^7$ connected we can simultaneously find vertex disjoint paths from each of our picked vertices to vertices in squares in $A$ (two paths from those vertices that are repeated).

-We remark that these are not just single edges: these paths may go through other cutoff squares.
+We remark that these are not just single edges; these paths may go through other cutoff squares.

-Call the first point of such a path which is in the sea a {\em meeting point}, and the square containing it a {\em meeting} or {\em terminating} square.
+Call the first point of such a path which is in $A$ a \textit{meeting point}, and the square containing this point a \textit{meeting} square.

-Each cutoff square has two meeting points say in subsquares $Q_1,Q_2$.
-Since the longest edge is at most $r_+$ both $Q_1$ and $Q_2$ are in $N_D$.
+Fix a cutoff square and let $v_1,v_2$ be the two vertices picked above from this square (let $v_1=v_2$ if the square only contains one vertex).
+This cutoff square has two meeting points, say $q_1$ and $q_2$ in subsquares $Q_1$ and $Q_2$, respectively.
+Since the longest edge is at most $r_+$, both $Q_1$ and $Q_2$ are in $N_D$.
 Since $A\cap N_D$ is connected in $\widehat G$ we construct a path in the squares in $A\cap N_D$ from the meeting point in $Q_2$ to a vertex in $Q_1$ using at most one vertex in each subsquare on the way, and missing all the other meeting points.
-This is possible since each full square contains at least $M=10^9$ vertices.
+This is possible since each full square contains at least $M=10^9$ vertices.\looseness=-1\vadjust{\goodbreak}

-Place the path from the terminating point in $Q_1$ to the cutoff square, round all the vertices in the cutoff square not used in the rest of the construction, followed by the path back to the meeting point in $Q_2$ and then through the sea as above back to $Q_1$.
-We have a path starting and finishing in the same subsquare ($Q_1$) containing all the (unused) vertices in the cutoff square.
+Construct a path starting and finishing in $Q_1$ containing all the (unused) vertices in this cutoff square by joining together the following paths: \begin{enumerate} \item the path from $q_1$ to $v_1$; \item a path starting at $v_1$ going round all points in the cutoff square finishing back at $v_2$ (omit this piece if there is just one far vertex); \item the path $v_2$ to $q_2$; \item the path from $q_2$ through $A\cap N_D$ back to $Q_1$ constructed above. \end{enumerate}